Protecting Wakatobi’s Coral Kingdom

 The beginning

-It took years of steady support and communication to establish solid trust and gain the full cooperation of the local population.
+It took the Wakatobi team several years of steady support and communication to establish solid trust and gain the full cooperation of the local population.

-With the program now in its second decade, local attitudes towards conservation have been transformed as the value of healthy reefs becomes evident, and local fishermen and villagers have become active stewards of the environment.
+With the program well into its second decade, local attitudes towards conservation have been transformed as the value of healthy reefs becomes evident, and local fishermen and villagers have become active stewards of the environment.
 Photo by Mathis Weatherall

 Changing the map

-Lorenz named the resort Wakatobi, a word created by taking the first two letters of the four largest islands in the archipelago: Wangi-Wangi, Kaledupa, Tomia, and Binongko.
-His vision for the resort not only created a precedent for private sector conservation initiatives, it also set broader plans in motion, and actually changed the map.
-In 2002, the Indonesian government expanded the area created by the resort’s conservation program to create the Wakatobi National Park.
-The park now encompasses an expansive 1,390,000 hectares of the Tukang Besi island group.
-Then, less than a year later, these islands became an autonomous region, and in the process decided to go for a new name: Wakatobi.
-In 2005, UNESCO listed the Wakatobi National Park as a tentative World Heritage Site, which was eventually added to the World Network of Biosphere Reserves in 2012.
+The name Wakatobi comes from the first two letters of the four largest islands in the archipelago: Wangi-Wangi, Kaledupa, Tomia, and Binongko.
+As the new resort gained international notoriety, it set broader plans in motion and actually changed the map.
+In 2002, the Indonesian government adopted the name when expanding the area created by the resort’s conservation program to create the Wakatobi National Park.
+The park now encompasses 1,390,000 hectares of the Tukang Besi island group.
+The following year, the renamed Wakatobi island group became an autonomous region.
+In 2005, UNESCO nominated the Wakatobi National Park as a World Heritage Site, and it was added to the World Network of Biosphere Reserves in 2012.

-Wakatobi’s commitment to the local community expands beyond the marine preserve providing full-time employment to local men and women and needed resources such as electricity and educational materials for school children.
+Wakatobi’s commitment to the local community expands beyond the marine preserve providing full-time employment to local men and women and needed resources such as electricity.
 Photo by Wakatobi Resort

-Wakatobi’s commitment to the local community expands beyond the marine preserve providing full-time employment to local men and women and needed resources such as electricity and educational materials for school children.
+The Wakatobi team’s commitment to the local community expands beyond the marine preserve providing full-time employment to local men and women and needed resources such as electricity.
 Photo by Wakatobi Resort

 More than money

-Today, the Wakatobi Collaborative Reef Conservation Program has evolved to encompass more than the original lease payments.
-The resort installs and maintains a network of moorings both in the marine reserve and in area harbors, thereby eliminating anchor damage to the reefs.
-Other initiatives include reef monitoring and cleaning, sponsorship of marine biology and ecology presentations, the cleaning of a one-kilometer section of beach daily, and the sponsorship of patrols of reefs and fishing areas performed by representatives of the local communities, police, military, and rangers of Wakatobi National Park.
+The Wakatobi Collaborative Reef Conservation Program has since expanded to protect more than 20 kilometers of reef habitat.
+The resort installs and maintains a network of moorings in the marine reserve and in area harbors to eliminate anchor damage to the reefs.
+Other initiatives include reef monitoring and cleaning, sponsorship of marine biology and ecology presentations, daily beach cleanings, and sponsorship of reef and fishing area patrols performed by community representatives, police, and Wakatobi National Park rangers.

 Over the years, observers have documented significant improvements in the quality of the reefs and seagrass beds surrounding Wakatobi Resort.
 Fish counts are up, and turtle populations have increased.
 Photo by Walt Stearns

 The numerous components of Wakatobi’s conservation and social initiatives have yielded demonstrative benefits.
-Today, reefs within the marine preserve are in near-pristine condition, and area fishermen have discovered that by honoring no-take zones, overall fish populations have rebounded, and allowed for sustainable harvests in select areas where fishing is still allowed.
-Many see Lorenz as a visionary and forward thinker who initiated one of the world’s largest privately-funded and managed marine protected areas.
-But he often attributes his motives to a more pragmatic goal.
-As he tells it, “You can’t pack up and move your resort when the diving is no longer good.
-So it’s better to do what you can to protect it to enjoy it now and in the future.”
+Today, reefs within the marine preserve are in near-pristine condition.
+No-take zones have nurtured a rebound in overall fish populations, allowing for sustainable harvests in permitted fishing zones.
+Many see the resort’s founders as visionaries who initiated one of the world’s largest privately funded and managed marine protected areas.
+But Lorenz often attributes their motives to be more pragmatic, explaining “You can’t pack up and move your resort when the diving is no longer good.
+So, it’s better to do what you can to protect it to enjoy it now and in the future.”

-Come see for yourself?
+Come see for yourself, visit us!
 Enquire > here or email office@wakatobi.com

 Visit us on Facebook and Instagram